nasena21/mahjong/01_Introduction_to_Tenhou/04_Playing_a_game.md

 of your opponents instead of trying to win a hand yourself.
 Intentionally dealing into an opponent’s hand can sometimes be a good tactic when it serves the purpose of securing your own placement.

 In my impression, many European players are lacking the appreciation of this aspect of mahjong.
-I hope you will learn to appreciate it through playing lots of games on Tenhou. a
+I hope you will learn to appreciate it through playing lots of games on Tenhou.
-You might wonder why they still calculate the ﬁnal scores with uma and oka in Tenhou if they are irrelevant; I honestly have no idea.

 ## Footnotes